juliaschaepe/wellception/README.md

 # Access sherlock GPU-enabled notebooks locally
 ## Setup
 1. Clone this repository locally.
 Navigate to a location on your local machine where you want to clone the repository.
 Use the command `git clone https://github.com/juliaschaepe/wellception.git`.
 2. Navigate to the `params_deepcell.sh` file in the forward folder.
 Edit the first line of the file to include your suid `FORWARD_USERNAME="jschaepe"`.
+Next, pick a port to use.
+If someone else is port forwarding using that port already, this script will not work.
+If you pick a random number in the range 49152-65335, you should be good.
+Edit `params_deepcell.sh` to include your chosen port `PORT="59339"`.
 3. Copy the `organoid_processor.ipynb` to your sherlock account with scp using the following command `scp organoid_processor.ipynb jschaepe@login.sherlock.stanford.edu:~/<location_for_file>`, replacing jschaepe with your suid.
+You will also need a file `organoid_resnet50.h5` in order to run the organoid-trained deepcell model.
+Contact me to have it sent since it is a large file (303.2 MB).
+Be sure that it is fully downloaded by checking the file size before using scp to copy it up to Sherlock.
 4. You will also need to at the minimum configure your ssh to recognize sherlock as a valid host.
 There is a script that will generate recommended ssh configuration snippets to put in your `~/.ssh/config` file.
 Here is how you can generate this configuration for Sherlock:

 ```bash
 bash hosts/sherlock_ssh.sh